vtexdocs/dev-portal-content/docs/guides/Integration-Guides/api-guides/setting-up-dkim-for-transactional-emails.md

     }
     ```

-5. Once you have clicked the confirmation link, test your SMTP configuration on VTEX Admin at **Email Templates > Senders** by clicking the ✅**Test** button, as shown in the image below.
+5. Once you have clicked the confirmation link, test your SMTP configuration on VTEX Admin at **Email Templates > Senders** by clicking the ✅**Test** button, as shown in the image below:

     ![](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/setting-up-dkim-for-transactional-emails-1.png)